 Moving your retail brick and mortar store online will also allow you to offer a wider range of products.
 Keeping inventory on your store’s premises can be tricky to manage.
 Overstocking a certain item can leave you with reduced space for others.
 In turn, this leaves you with a costly lack of stock for other items.

-eCommerce stores allow you to easily display all products that you carry, even those that are out of stock or yet to released.
+eCommerce stores allow you to easily display all products that you carry, even those that are out of stock or yet to be released.
 Retailers can keep their shoppers updated on timelines for certain products so they can pre-order or sign up for notifications of their release.
 This helps create anticipation and increases the sense of urgency that is so beneficial for driving sales.